SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Experiments

 \subsection{Ablation Study}

-In order to assess the impact of knowledge distillation during pre-training and the introduction of the KL-divergence term during the fine-tuning phase on SpikeCLIP's performance, we conducted a series of ablation studies across six distinct datasets.
 These studies involved eliminating the pre-training stage and removing the KL-divergence term from the loss function.

 As indicated by the results presented in Table \ref{tb:ablation}, the full-fledged SpikeCLIP consistently achieved the highest accuracy across all evaluated datasets.
 Moreover, the incorporation of KD-based pre-training and the KL-divergence term enhanced the average performance by $22.45\%$ and $4.92\%$, respectively.
 These findings indicate the critical role of pre-training via knowledge distillation in enabling SpikeCLIP to deliver performance on par with its ANN counterparts, and the use of KL-divergence significantly boosts SpikeCLIP's performance in a variety of image classification tasks.

 {